hibc/tweet_miner/README.md

 <div>
   <h2>Description:</h2>
   Uses 'Twitter API' from 'python-twitter' module to gather tweets from Twitter.
-Made a simple GUI version of tweet miner so that people who don't know how to code can also use this tool to gather some tweets.
+This simple GUI version of tweet miner could help others who don't know how to code to gather some tweets of their interests.
 </div>
 <div>
   <b>How to run:</b><br>